-You will not be able to create sustained success whenever your only motivation is finding the way to pay for your next meal.
+You will not be able to create sustained success whenever your only motivation is finding a way to pay for your next meal.

 Without bigger goals and a compelling vision, you will burn out and your work will wither away and die.